omarbg/ApiProject/README.md

 # ApiProject
-slim framework for rest api
-here is a description for my project REST API USING SLIM FRAMEWORK
+slim framework for rest api \n here is a description for my project REST API USING SLIM FRAMEWORK \n as database i have use the NoSQL MangoDb